 Quiet talks

-Stolen kisses and hidden
+Stolen kisses and hidden tears.

 And it was fun.